-The Translational Medicine (TM) "learning by doing" education model was launched at Hungary University of Pécs in 2016 under the leadership of Péter Hegyi.
+The Translational Medicine (TM) "learning by doing" education model was launched at Hungary University of Pécs in 2016 under the leadership of Péter Hegyi, who is the course director of this uniquely developed SUMMER SCHOOL.
 In the past five years, almost 50 PhD students and residents have participated in our programs.
 In this period, more than 300 high-quality publications have been published through scientific research and translational patient care initiated and supported by the Translational Medicine Foundation, the University of Pécs, the University of Szeged, and the Semmelweis University (Nature Medicine).
 The results have made it possible to develop and supplement a number of treatment guidelines and to immediately apply scientific results in patient care.